 Today, there is no cure for Alzheimer's.
 Researchers are still trying to fully understand how the disease leads to memory loss and other problems with thinking and behavior.
 They hope to one day reverse those changes to prevent or stop the disease.

 But if you or a loved one has Alzheimer’s, there are treatments that can make a difference.
 Some therapies ease the symptoms and help people do better for longer.
 Because the disease’s effects change over time, people often need to have their treatments...

-Your doctor will determine the best treatment for the Alzheimer’s patient based on various factors, including:
+Your doctor will help you choose the best treatment based on a few things about you, including: